 The emphasis on knowledge ensures that children understand the context of the artwork, as well as the artists that they are learning about and being inspired by.
 This enables links to other curriculum areas, including humanities, with children developing a considerable knowledge of individual artists as well as individual works and art movements.
 A similar focus on skills means that children are given opportunities to express their creative imagination, as well as practise and develop mastery in the key processes of art: drawing, painting, printing, textiles and sculpture.
 The school’s high quality art curriculum is supported through the availability of a wide range of quality resources, which are used to support children’s confidence in the use of different media.

 Pupils’ work reflect their sense of pride in their artwork and this is also demonstrated by creative outcomes across the wider curriculum.
 The school environment also celebrates children’s achievements in art and demonstrates the subject’s high status in the school, with outcomes, including sculptures, enhancing the outdoor as well as indoor environment.

 The Art and Design curriculum at St Mary’s contributes to children’s personal development in creativity, independence, judgement and self-reflection.

 Please view the additional documents in school:

-- Art and Design Skills Progression
+- Art and Design Knowledge and Skills Progression

 - Art and Design Vocabulary Progression